Open-Lab-Starter-Kit/OLSK-Small-3D-Printer/README.md

 Introduction
 --

 OLSK Small 3D Printer v3 is an open-source desktop 3D printer with active cooled Core XY motion system and independent Z motors.
-It auto calibrates before each print under 5 min with the Eddy Current Surface Scanner.
+It auto-calibrates before each print under 5 min with the Eddy Current Surface Scanner.
 It also features a built-in accelerometer, an enhanced cooling system with auxiliary part cooling fans, high flow nozzle and filament sensor.
 Its housing is fully enclosed for thermal stability.
 For maintenance, the magnetic beds are removable and the electronic compartment is easily accessible.

 <div><img src="media/Details.jpg" width="100%"></div>